dk/Net-Eboks/README.md

   `eboks-install-win32`

 that will copy `eboks2pop` shortcut into your Startup folder.
 You can run it either by going there and starting it manually, or again by running

   `eboks-install-win32 start`

 from command line.
+If you want to check that it is running okay, run

+    `telnet localhost 8110`

+from command line (you don't need to, just for troubleshooting).
+If it connects to and says

+   `+OK POP3 server ready`

+then you're all set.
+Type `QUIT` there to disconnect.

 2) Set up your favourite desktop mail reader so it connects to a POP3 server running on server localhost, port 8110.
 Username and password are your CPR# and